keithasaurus/yaki/README.md

-# About
+# Yaki

-This is a micro-framework.
-It's very simple.
-You get a request object and return a response object.
-Anything you do along the way is up to you.
+Yaki, (pronouced like "hockey") is a micro-webframework.

+## Another Micro Framework?
+Yes, but this one is focused on asyncio.

-## TODO
+## Aren't there others?
-- Solidify request/response datatypes
-- Make sure we can talk to WSGI and test
+Yes, but this one is intended to be the easiest to understand, extend, and faster to develop useful things.

+## Give me an example
+- TODO: http example

-- TBD/Nothing.
+- TODO: websocket example

+- TODO: http and websocket example